Do I Need a Portuguese Visa to Visit Portugal?

 3. Long Stay National Visas (Residency Visas)

-Long Stay Residency Visas: Which Portugal Visa is Right For You?
+Long Stay Residency Visas: Which Portugal Visa Is Right for You?

 The most famous Long Stay Residency visas in Portugal are the Golden Visa, D7 Visa, and D2 Visa.
 To be eligible for these, you need to be a non-EU/EEA/Swiss national.
 All of these visas share similar benefits.
 From being able to travel freely within the Schengen area, being able to study and work in Portugal, family reunification, and eventually being eligible for Portuguese citizenship, the perks are too positive to ignore.
 We will go through the tax incentives of these visas in the final section.